-Where the LEC transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, the Trust will ensure that these bodies or providers have appropriate safeguarding policies and procedures, and that there are arrangements in place to co-ordinate with Weaver Trust on such matters.
+Where the LEC transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, the Trust will ensure that these bodies or providers have appropriate safeguarding policies and procedures.
+These providers must meet the guidance in Keeping Children Safe in Out of School Settings and that there are arrangements in place to co-ordinate with Weaver Trust on such matters.
+The external bodies' compliance with the Keeping Children Safe in Out of School Settings guidance will be reviewed annually by Weaver Trust.
+If Weaver Trust receive allegations related to an incident that 'happened when an individual or organisation was using their school premises for the purposes of running activities for children' the Trust school should follow their [own] safeguarding policies and procedures, including informing the LADO.
 Such considerations will be made explicit in any contract or service level agreement with the bodies or providers.